40 YEARS OF COOPERATION IN EUROPE FOR DIVERSITY AND FOOD SECURITY!

 ECPGR 17th Steering Committee meeting

-The 17th meeting of the ECPGR Steering Committee will take place in Oeiras, Portugal, from 30 May to 1 June 2023.
+The 17th meeting of the ECPGR Steering Committee took place in Oeiras, Portugal, from 30 May to 1 June 2023. [more info]

-The Plant Genetic Resources Strategy for Europe, published by ECPGR, was launched on 30 November 2021 in Brussels, Belgium, together with the overarching Genetic Resources Strategy for Europe.
+The Plant Genetic Resources Strategy for Europe was published by ECPGR in 2021, together with the overarching Genetic Resources Strategy for Europe.

 Read the policy brief: Plant genetic resources conservation and sustainable use – What should Europe urgently do?